Financial-Times/dotcom-page-kit/README.md

 ### 1. Compiling client-side assets

-Page Kit provides a CLI tool built upon Webpack and Babel which is capable of [transpiling], [bundling], and [optimising] client-side JavaScript code.
-The CLI tool can be configured and extended to suit your requirements and several plugins are provided which enable support for Sass, code splitting, and more.
+Page Kit provides Webpack and Babel configuration which is capable of [transpiling], [bundling], and [optimising] client-side JavaScript code.
+The config can be configured and extended to suit your requirements and several plugins are provided which enable support for Sass, code splitting, and more.

 [transpiling]: https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them
 [bundling]: https://nolanlawson.com/2017/05/22/a-brief-and-incomplete-history-of-javascript-bundlers/